Flora-Segale27/Team-Repo/hacks/hacks/connect4-game.md

     this.currentPlayer = this.redPlayer;
     this.isRunning = true;
     this.isAnimating = false;
+    this.elapsedTime = 0;
+    this.boardColorChanged = false;

     // Setup UI
     this.ui.showGameScreen();
     this.ui.createBoard(this.board.rows, this.board.cols);
     this.ui.updateBoard(this.board);
     this.ui.updatePlayerInfo(this.redPlayer, this.yellowPlayer);

+    // Reset board color to blue
+    this.ui.elements.boardWrap.style.backgroundColor = '';

     // Start timer
     this.timer.start(